SimonPadbury/baselayer/_src/typography.md

 So, for example:

 * If your chosen base typeface has an x-height much larger than your chosen prose, then you can set the prose font-size slightly larger, or the base slightly smaller.
-* If your base has thicker strokes so that it “looks darker” then your prose, then you may set your base font-weight slightly lighter, to `300` (if this is available) while retaining your prose font-weight at the normal `400`.
+* If your base has thicker strokes so that it “looks darker” than your prose, then you may want to set your base font-weight slightly lighter, to `300` (if this is available) while retaining your prose font-weight at the normal `400`.

 For inspiration: